zanderfilet/zanderfilet.github.io/_projects/4_project.md

 For Bilinear Interpolation, I computed the output pixel values as a weighted average of the four nearest neighbors in the input image.
 The weights were determined based on the fractional distances of the transformed coordinates from these neighbors.
 This approach provided smoother results, especially for continuous gradients.

-To confirm that the function works, I decided to rectify the third image in the desk set, by attempting to horizontally align the poster on the left side of the image.
+To confirm that the function works, I decided to rectify the third image in the room set, by attempting to horizontally align the poster on the left side of the image.

 <div class="row">
     <div class="col-sm">